X13454/bootstrap-flaticonpicker/README.md

 NB: there are several options that can be passed through a javascript object when the plugin is called.
 - maxIconsPerPage - default is (int) 35, any integer greather than 0 is accepted
 - allCategoriesText -  default is (string) 'All categories', any string is accepted
-- iconSet - default is 'glyphicon', the only alternative is 'fa', which stands for Font-Awesome
+- iconSet - default is (string) 'glyphicon', the only alternative is 'fa', which stands for Font-Awesome

 ```HTML
 <select data-flaticonpicker-selector>